KimboTodd/kimblog/_posts/dropchain.md

 After a collision, I need to scan for contiguous chains of non-empty cells, both vertically and horizontally.
 Comparing the chain's length with the values in each contiguous cell is the key.
 If a match is found, the cell is removed, making room for more cells that continue falling.
 There's a twist though – the falling speed increases over time, demanding quick decisions akin to Tetris.
 And, to set it apart, every seven cells materializes a fresh row at the base, pushing all the rest of the cells upwards, adding a layer of complexity.
 The game ends when there is no more room for the player to land another cell.

-Check out the current iteration here: <https://www.kimbo.dev/dropchain-react/>
+Check out the current iteration here: [Dropchain React](https://www.kimbo.dev/dropchain-react/)

 ## Learning and Adapting

 Throughout this journey, I've encountered a couple of essential lessons.
-Firstly, while feature planning and scoping is crucial to the success of a project, it's a lot more difficult to do when working alone on a side project.
-And diving down rabbit holes, meandering and enjoying the creative process rather than a rigid schedule of tasks is equally important to staying engaged.
+Firstly, while feature planning and scoping are crucial to the success of a project, it's a lot more difficult to do when working alone on a side project.
+And diving down rabbit holes, meandering, and enjoying the creative process rather than a rigid schedule of tasks are equally important to staying engaged.
 Striking the right balance between "must-haves" and creative exploration is the key to consistent progress towards a finished game.

 Secondly, the value of not abstracting prematurely.
-With just a rough idea of the broad features I would need, it was easy to create the game code one way, then later realize that I wanted to add on another feature that was incompatible with the way I had assumed the game would work.
+With just a rough idea of the broad features I would need, it was easy to create the game code one way, then later realize that I wanted to add another feature that was incompatible with the way I had assumed the game would work.
 I fell into relying heavily on too many custom hooks too early and creating a complex, intertwined structure that was difficult to debug.

-Of course there were also small bugs along the way that were a good reminder to read the docs closely.
+Of course, there were also small bugs along the way that were a good reminder to read the docs closely.

 `.fill` fills an array with static values that will all be the **same reference**.
 Don't try to change one of these values later thinking only one will change.